dene-/tiny-store/README.md

 Project uses Appwrite as the backend.
 And this will only work if you set up everything correctly.
 More on that on the future (maybe).

-This Sveltekit project uses `adapter-static`.
+This SvelteKit project uses `adapter-auto`.

 ## Building